-The best DMS will take basic document organization a step further, incorporating additional features such as email management, real-time messaging and chat solutions, document compilation and PDF conversation tools, and AI and machine learning for process automation, advanced search options, and robust security and compliance measures.
-Each additional feature will likely benefit a certain roles throughout the company, which is why it's important to involve key stakeholders early on and communicate to departments often.
+The best DMS will take basic document organization a step further, incorporating additional features such as email management, real-time messaging and chat solutions, document compilation and PDF conversation tools, AI and machine learning for process automation, advanced search options, and robust security and compliance measures.
+Each additional feature will likely benefit certain roles throughout the company, which is why it's important to involve key stakeholders early on and communicate to departments often.

 The implementation of new system will have far-reaching impacts on every department, which is why it's essential that key players across departments and functions be involved in the selection process.
 Let's take a look at this six-step process for a smooth DMS selection and implementation:

-- 1. Appoint a project leader.
-In large companies, it's common practice for Legal Ops to spearhead the implementation of a new DMS - researching features, capabilities, and providing a clear point of contact to check in with regarding progress. - 2.
+- Appoint a project leader.
+In government agencies, it's common practice for Senior Counsel, Chief Information Officers, and Directors to spearhead the implementation of a new DMS - researching features, capabilities, and providing a clear point of contact to check in with regarding progress. - 2.
 Involve key stakeholders.
-The implementation of new system will have impacts across multiple departments, such as IT and compliance, which is why it's essential that key players across departments and functions be involved in the selection process.
+The implementation of new system will have impacts across multiple departments, such as IT and compliance, which is why it's essential that key players across business units be involved in the selection process.
 Consider including representatives from impacted departments along with the legal team during the process. - 3.
 Determine scope.
-Working with the key stakeholders, the project leader should determine which gaps and processes a new DMS could facilitate, automate, and improve across the team and business.
+Working with the key stakeholders, the project leader should determine which gaps and processes a new DMS could facilitate, automate, and improve across the organization.
 Knowing this information will inform which key features to assess during the research and evaluation phases. - 4.
 Select a DMS solution.
-Once initial prospecting is complete, it's crucial to dig into demos and ask detailed questions of how DMS solutions can help the company save money, increase productivity, and protect data.
-Companies often create a scorecard outlining their most important concerns for use during demos. - 5.
+Once initial prospecting is complete, it's crucial to dig into product demos and ask detailed questions of how DMS solutions can help you save money, increase productivity, and protect data.
+Often, scorecards are created-outlining their most important concerns-for use during demos.
+Ensure that your DMS complies with all requirements, including security and compliance regulations (e.g. FedRAMP Authorization for cloud providers). - 5.
 System implementation.
 Depending on the size of your organization and the service selected, implementing a DMS can take about six months with key phases including data mapping, in-depth training, system builds, and data migration. - 6.
 Hold the team accountable.
 Change can be difficult, especially if your teams have a long-standing, traditional process that has been unchanged for years.
-Even after initial training and implementation, get ahead of lingering resistance by offering additional training sessions, scheduling frequent check-ins, and monitoring status reports to ensure the legal team is maximizing the full suite of capabilities in the DMS.
+Even after initial training and implementation, get ahead of lingering resistance by offering additional training sessions, scheduling frequent checkins, and monitoring status reports to ensure the team is maximizing the full suite of capabilities in the DMS.